musiciansofmanoa/musiciansofmanoa.github.io/index.md

 Here is the sign up page.

 <img src="../images/Landing_image_2.jpg">
 This is the page you see after when you log in or sign up.
-On the top navigation bar, there are several options for you to click.
+On the top navigation bar, there are several options for you to click to navigate the different pages.

 <img src="../images/Profile_image.jpg">
 Here is the Profile page.